dvdavd/tribitwebctl/README.md

 - On some Linux setups, Web Bluetooth may require enabling `chrome://flags/#enable-experimental-web-platform-features`.
 - The speaker should not already be connected to the official app while this app is trying to connect.

-## Distribution

-This project is distributed in two forms:

-- **GitHub Pages app (recommended):** `https://dvdavd.github.io/tribitwebctl/`
-- **Single-file standalone build:** `standalone.html`

-The GitHub Pages version is the primary distribution channel because it provides HTTPS, which is the most reliable way to use Web Bluetooth and the installable PWA features.

-The standalone file is provided as a convenience option for people who want to keep a single local file and open it directly in a compatible browser.

 ## Running Locally